 Calculate Your Breakeven Now →

-That is it.
-Total all your costs for raising one pig from weaner to market weight, then divide by the number of kilograms you expect to sell.
+Total all your costs for raising one pig from weaner to market weight (piglets, feed, vaccines, labor, housing amortization, everything), then divide by the kilograms you expect to sell.
+The number you get is the minimum farmgate price you need to not lose money.

 Quick Reference: Breakeven by Cost Level